wireapp/brand/text/user-interface/index.md

 <!-- /MarkdownTOC -->

 ### Desktop

+On desktop systems, Wire uses a cross-platform web application to provide a uniform experience on all supported operating systems.
+For platform-specific terminology and conventions, refer to the following resources.

+#### Mac

 When writing for the Mac desktop user interface, use the conventions that Apple has established in the [macOS Human Interface Guidelines][1].